flancia-coop/doc.anagora.org/please-contain-yourself.md

 "Who, [[me]]?" *said in a weak tinkling*
-"Have I overflowed, has my spillage showed, and damaged your floors?" *said in a chirpy warble*
+"Have I overflowed, has my spillage showed, and damaged a flancian node?" *said in a chirpy warble* "Do let me know, and "